 Annual planning for next year is upon us.
 As you make decisions for the coming year, you’ll want to have a crystal clear understanding about where your employees stand.
 What do they think is working?
 What needs improvement?

 In order to understand your employees’ perspective, you have to collect feedback.
-Whether you solicit feedback in one-on-one conversations or via a company-wide survey, they’re several questions that can help you unpack what’s most important to your team.
+Whether you solicit feedback in one-on-one conversations or via a company-wide employee feedback survey, they're several questions to ask your employees that can help you unpack what’s most important to your team.

-Today, we’re sharing 9 questions you should be asking your employees as you head into annual planning season.
-These questions are qualitative and open-ended, as answers are most likely to result in new discoveries.
+Today, we’re sharing 9 questions to ask employees for feeedback as you head into annual planning season.
+These feedback questions to ask employees are qualitative and open-ended, as answers are most likely to result in new discoveries.

 Let's get started.

 1. What processes can be fixed or improved?